combinat::guess – guessing sequences

 Returns less than OutPut (or exactly OutPut) formulas describing a sequence which first terms are the one given.
 Only the first terms are necessary, the other parameters have default values.
 The parameters of a method are: MaxDepth which controls how many time...
 MinPoints which decides how many values are required to make a guess TestPoints which decides how many values are remembered for testing purpouses Block_Guess decides if Guess Method needs not to be run (don't toggle it!)
 Block_LinRec idem with LinRec (Sum and Prod automatically block it by default) Block_RatInterp idem with RatInterp Block_Sum idem with Sum Block_Prod idem with Prod

-If math is the guessed sequence, math is the i-th term of the n-th sequence of the list of guessed sequence math.
-And math is the i-th term of the 1st sequence (same as math).
+If is the guessed sequence, is the i-th term of the n-th sequence of the list of guessed sequence .
+And is the i-th term of the 1st sequence (same as ).

 We can try to guess [1,1,1,1,1,1]